thisislvca/tauri-nspanel/examples/fullscreen/README.md

   panel.set_style_mask(NSWindowStyleMaskNonActivatingPanel);
 ```
 ## Set Window Collection Behaviour
-To make the panel display over fullscreen window we need to make sure it can join all spaces and be on the same space as a full screen window:
+To display the panel over a fullscreen window, we need to ensure it can join all spaces and be in the same space as the fullscreen window:

 [main.rs](https://github.com/ahkohd/tauri-nspanel/blob/be8ba6c71e03cd115536bbb74eccc42df3d52ba6/examples/fullscreen/src-tauri/src/main.rs#L68)